-Perennial with simple or branched stems, often forming large colonies.
-Flowers in tight or open groups (cymes), subtended by leafy bracts.
-Flowers typical of the pink or carnation family: calyx (the sepals) join to form a long, slender tube; petals 5, each with 1 rounded notch, white or pink, showy, with a delightful fragrance.
+Soapwort is a nonwoody perennial with simple or branched stems, often forming large colonies.
+Flowers are in tight or open groups (cymes), subtended by leafy bracts.
+The flowers are typical of the pink or carnation family: the sepals are fused to form a long, slender tube; petals 5, each with 1 rounded notch, white or pink, showy, with a delightful fragrance.
 Blooms June–October.
 Leaves opposite, elliptical to lance-shaped, hairless, to 8 inches long.

 Scattered to common nearly statewide; less abundant in northern counties.